please reserve a place for me on your next workshop. I am looking forward to making Christmas pickles and drinks.

 I would never have had the confidence to make all the different ferments without your enthusiastic and fun way of making it look so easy .

 Thank you thank you my family are healthier because of you, you have opened up a whole new world for me I never knew existed.
-I look forward to seeing you on the 13th and learning some more."
+I look forward to seeing you and learning some more."

 Why a Fermentation Class?